-This Manual Handling course provides participants with the knowledge and practical skills to identify, assess, and control hazards associated with manual handling tasks, improving workplace safety and reducing the risk of musculoskeletal injuries.
+This Manual Handling training course provides participants with the knowledge and practical skills to identify, assess, and control hazards associated with manual handling tasks, improving workplace health and safety (WHS) and reducing the risk of musculoskeletal injuries.

-The program emphasis the important of safe work practices when performing manual tasks, aligning with the Code of Practice: Hazardous Manual Tasks and WHS legislative requirements.
-Participants will learn how to recognise and assess risk factors associated with manual handling, implement effective control measures, and apply correct lifting and movement techniques to prevent injury.
+The program emphasises the importance of safe work practices when performing manual tasks, aligning with the Code of Practice: Hazardous Manual Tasks and WHS legislative requirements.
+Participants will learn how to recognise and assess risk factors associated with manual handling, implement effective risk control measures, and apply correct lifting, carrying, and movement techniques to prevent injury.

-Through reflective learning, peer support & practical application, participants will:
+Through reflective learning, peer support, and practical application, participants will:

-- Understand the legal requirements and responsibilities relating to manual handling under WHS legislation
+- Understand the legal requirements and responsibilities relating to manual handling under Work Health and Safety (WHS) legislation

 - Apply the principles of the Code of Practice: Hazardous Manual Tasks